 I’m looking at taking out Critical Illness Cover and wanted to double check that I could be covered even with a potentially dangerous hobby such as gliding (I do both hang-gliding and paragliding)?

-Whether you can get critical illness cover or not, and if so on what terms, will depend on the capacity in which you glide.
-If it is a micro-lite or powered glider – though a one off is usually fine (this would be standard terms), anything more than that, like a ‘hobby’ would usually attract an ‘exclusion’.
+Whether you can get Critical Illness Cover or not, and if so on what terms, will depend on the capacity in which you glide, such as if it is a micro-lite or powered glider.
+While a one-off is usually fine (this would be standard terms), anything more than that, like a hobby, would usually attract an ‘exclusion’.

-Please give us a call and we can research the market on your behalf to see which critical illness insurers are likely to offer cover, and if so on what terms.
+Please give us a call on 02084327333 and we can research the market on your behalf to see which providers are likely to offer cover, and if so on what terms.

 Drewberry set up our insurance and were really helpful and made it very easy.
 I was really pleased at how responsive they are and how friendly and easy they made the whole process.
 I am delighted to be working with them.